karllhughes/learn/_posts/2020-09-26-styleguide.md

 > While I'm guessing Postgres can handle a lot of columns, it might not be a good idea to use more than a hundred if you can help it.

+#### Plagiarism and Copyright Infringement
+Written content that is copied directly from another source must be quoted and cited appropriately.
+Switching out a few words in a sentence is not enough to make the content original, so be sure to put everything in your own words.

+Bad:

+> I've always thought that measuring programming progress by lines of code is akin to measuring aircraft building progress by measuring weight.

+Good:

+> “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” - Bill Gates

+The bar for using images is even higher.
+You may not use images from another website unless they expressly allow it.
+If you need stock images, use a site like [Unsplash](https://unsplash.com/) or [one of the options here](https://draft.dev/learn/tools/stock-images).

 #### The Conclusion
 Every article should include a 1-2 paragraph conclusion.
 This should restate the thesis of the article and remind readers what they learned.
 It may also include other resources readers can reference to learn more.